 A. Yes.
-WA Health Minister Roger Cook has announced that from Wednesday, April 8, a new COVID-19 clinic will operate from Broome Hospital.
-It will operate from 8.30am-4pm, seven days a week, and will be staffed by clinicians and administrative teams.
+WA Health Minister Roger Cook announced on Wednesday, April 8, that a new COVID-19 clinic would operate from Broome Hospital.
+The location has since been moved to the corners of Robinson and Anne Streets.
+It operates from 8.30am-4pm, seven days a week, and is staffed by clinicians and administrative teams.
 Anyone with either a fever of or above 38C or an acute respiratory infection should present for testing as soon as possible.

 Q. Is elective surgery still occurring in Western Australia?